swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 The ARES data centre unit provides data curation and data processing service for aerosol remote sensing data coming from lidar and photometer observations.
 This includes centralized data processing, data storage, recording of metadata in a dedicated RDBMS, traceability, harmonization and data versioning, quality control, documentation and data provision.
 The unit allows for RRT and NRT data provisioning and offers support and training activities.
 Furthermore, level 3 data production for climatological analysis and the delivery of new data products will be further implemented and offered during the implementation phase.

-The main goal is providing access of high quality and document datasets of the aerosol optical properties vertical distribution in the whole troposphere and upper stratosphere with short time resolution.
+The main goal is providing access to high quality and documented datasets of the vertical distribution of aerosol optical properties throughout the entire troposphere and lower stratosphere with short time resolution.
 This long term dataset collected at continental scale allows:
-- investigation of the relationship between near-surface processes (as pollution or air quality issues) and atmospheric aerosol contents;
+- investigation of the relationship between near-surface processes (as pollution or air quality issues) and atmospheric aerosol content;
-- addressing the challenging issue of direct and indirect effects of aerosol in the climate change.
+- addressing the challenging issue of direct and indirect effects of aerosol on climate change.

 #### The types and formats of data generated/collected

-The ACTRIS ARES data centre unit is built on the heritage of the EARLINET data base infrastructure and will integrate the photometer aerosol data processing.
+The ACTRIS ARES data centre unit is built on the heritage of the EARLINET data base infrastructure and will integrate photometer aerosol data processing.
 Aerosol remote sensing data submitted to ACTRIS need to be compliant to a specific format established by the ARES unit centralized processing suite.
 All further data levels are produced by the ARES processing suite.
 ARES provides data compliance with NetCDF4, following Climate Forecast (CF) 1.7 conventions.

 * ARES Level 1 data products consist of high and low resolution total attenuated backscatter and volume depolarization ratio time series provided in NRT or RRT.
 Data provided by  photometer observations are also available.
-Additionally ARES provides columnar information and synergistic lidar/photometer products as vertical profiles of aerosol microphysical properties as Level 1 data.
+Additionally, ARES provides columnar information and synergistic lidar/photometer products as vertical profiles of aerosol microphysical properties as Level 1 data.

-* ARES Level 2 data products contain fully quality assured aerosol extinction, backscatter, lidar ratio, Angstrom exponent and depolarization ratio vertical profiles and full quality controlled columnar information and aerosol microphysical properties profiles.
+* ARES Level 2 data products contain fully quality assured vertical profiles of aerosol extinction, backscatter, lidar ratio, Angstrom exponent and depolarization ratio, and full quality controlled columnar information and profiles of aerosol microphysical properties.

 * ARES Level 3 data products are retrieved from the level 2 data and provide statistical analysis (including seasonality and annuality) of the most important aerosol optical parameters.